 While the suggested use is one five-minute session per day, there are no contra-indications to utilizing the device multiple times a day.

-The VPro+ was designed with comfort in mind, so there is a gradual ramp up to full vibration.
+The VPro device was designed with comfort in mind, so there is a gradual ramp up to full vibration.
 While you may not be familiar with the sensation right away, most people become accustomed to usage after just a few five-minutes sessions.

 How much pressure should I apply?+